 - Sign a Conditions of Participation form detailing academic, financial, behavioral, travel risk and health-related responsibilities while abroad;

 - Review U.S. Department of State travel advisory, Centers for Disease Control and Prevention (CDC) Travelers’ Health information and World Health Organization (WHO) resources for the planned destination;

-- If seeking approval for University travel to a location where U.S. DOS advises reconsideration of travel (Level 3), submit a proposal for consideration to the International Programs Travel Advisory Committee by contacting email@example.com and sign a waiver indicating an understanding of the known risks in the travel destination.
-Note that student travel under the auspices of the University of Iowa is not approved for locations where the U.S. Department of State assigns a do not travel (Level 4) rating;
+- If seeking approval for University travel to a location where U.S. DOS advises reconsideration of travel (Level 3) or advises not to travel (Level 4), submit a proposal for Travel Advisory Committee review to International Programs by contacting email@example.com and sign a waiver indicating an understanding of the known risks for the travel destination;

 - Confirm enrollment in the U.S. DOS Smart Traveler Enrollment Program (STEP);